It seems that more and more these days, we hear about recalls from parts on cars to the ground turkey you just stocked in your fridge.

 No matter the situation you find yourself in, you are going to want to be sure it is taken care of as quickly as possible.

-To be prepared for this type of situation, you want to have lot numbers in place to help you manage the problem.
+To be prepared for this type of situation, you want to have lot of numbers in place to help you manage the problem.

 Product Differentiation: Lot numbers are a must for a business that handles products that have only slight variations in their color, size, feel, and other criteria.
-This helps to make sure products that are not supposed to match up, or are a little different don’t get mixed up and the right items are distributed to the correct places.
+This helps to make sure products that are not supposed to match up or are a little different don’t get mixed up, and the right items are distributed to the correct places.